Doha's hotels suffer in Eid holiday due to Arab sanctions

 AIR TRAVEL HIT

 Hundreds of weekly flights to and from Qatar have already been canceled because of the dispute.
-Hamad airport will lose fees paid by airlines and passengers, as well as terminal revenue from duty free shops and restaurants.
+Hamad airport stands to lose fees paid by airlines and passengers, as well as terminal revenue from duty free shops and restaurants.

 Air links suspended by the four Arab states represented around 25 percent of flights by state-owned Qatar Airways, one of the region's big three carriers.